 Phew!
 Talk about sacrifice!

-We don’t know the details about how Esther and Jerry gave birth to Abraham, maybe that’s a secret too, even though we do have an incoherent story they published that no one with a mental age over ten could except, unless they were delusional already.
+We don’t know all the details about how Esther and Jerry gave birth to Abraham.
+But we do have an incoherent story they published that doesn’t jell with other versions.

-It went from intimate performances for friends, Esther and Jerry claim, although not one of those friends stepped up to verify them, and grew into crowd-pleasing live audience performances.
+It went from intimate performances for friends, Esther and Jerry claim and grew into crowd-pleasing live audience performances.

-Jerry rolled along on his wife’s Abraham gig, writing books and editing transcripts for sale to followers not fortunate or wealthy enough to be in attendance.
-They even thoughtfully set up subscriptions for those in need of hearing “the teachings of Abraham” on a regular basis on tape.
+Jerry Hicks bio rolled along on his wife’s Abraham gig, writing books and editing transcripts for sale to followers not fortunate or wealthy enough to attend.

 Until Death Did Them Part, The Law Of Attraction Malfunctions

-Given the circumstances surrounding the last year of Jerry’s life, it seems that the end will be surrounded by as much diversion and misdirection as were his early years.
+Given the circumstances surrounding the last year of Jerry’s life, the end involved as much diversion and misdirection as his early years must have.

-The little we know about Jerry’s life suggests he had a relentless tendency to con.
-Even when inclined to talk straight, he was hushed by Esther, as we saw when they sat for an interview, eager to break into new territory overseas.
+The little we know about Jerry’s bio suggests he had a relentless tendency to con.
+Even when inclined to talk straight, he was hushed by Esther, as we saw when they sat for a British interviewer, eager to break into new territory overseas.

 They never did that again, risking only controlled “interviews” on YouTube and with the awestruck and undiscerning Oprah Winfrey.

-The public portion of Jerry Hicks’s glide down to the end launched with an email blast, carrying his signature, that strained to put a spider bite as the cause of his having begun “heavy chemotherapy.”
+The public portion of Jerry Hicks’s glide down to the end launched with an email blast, carrying his signature, straining to blame a spider bite at the center of his having begun “heavy chemotherapy.”

-Comments on Abraham-Hicks forums at the time argued angrily that cancer was not the cause for Jerry’s hospitalization.
-One explained that taking aspirin was a form of chemotherapy.
+Comments on Abraham-Hicks forums at the time argued that cancer was not the cause for Jerry’s hospitalization.
+One true believer explained that taking aspirin was a form of chemotherapy.

-True believers hung onto hope that Jerry’s cancer and his immediate choice of conventional medicine didn’t mean what it appeared to mean: even Jerry and Esther knew that the teachings of Abraham were dangerous nonsense when it came to health and death.
+True believers hung onto hope that Jerry’s cancer and his choice of conventional medicine didn’t mean what it appeared to mean… that Jerry and Esther knew that the teachings of Abraham were dangerous nonsense when it came to health and death.